reStrike-d-o-o/reStrike_VTA_Cursor/docs/IMPLEMENTATION_SUMMARY.md

 **Key Features**:
 - **Disk-First Flow**: Tournament/Day folders are created on disk first, then OBS settings are applied
 - **Modal Gating**: Smart modal system that only appears when Tournament folders already exist on disk
-- **Live Athletes Capture**: Real-time capture of athlete names and flags from PSS events for immediate filename formatting
+- **Live Athletes Capture**: Real-time capture of athlete names and flags from PSS events for immediate filename formatting (countries included in filenames)
 - **Session Reuse**: If Tournament 1/Day 1 was just created in the current session, reuse those instead of recomputing from disk
 - **Explicit Logging**: Comprehensive logging on FightReady when applying directory/formatting changes
  - **Single-Click Start**: After path decision (Continue/Next/New), the app immediately proceeds with FightReady flow (no second click needed)